Maryland Court Records

 Public Access Terminals For Maryland Court Records

 Usually, open public access terminals are situated at the county courthouse itself.
-Whenever using PATs to obtain criminal history records, having the full legal name as well as date of birth of the person can be extremely useful.
+Whenever using PATs to obtain criminal history records, having the full legal name as well as the date of birth of the person can be extremely useful.

 Maryland State Court Record Resources.